narv1n/EmojiCord/README.md

 6. Done
 -----------
 Web Version
-1. Repeat Steps In App Version From 2-6
+1. Repeat Steps From App Instructions From 2-6
 2. Done
 -----------